 It’s the skylarks and snowdrops that increases the heart rate and knowledge that spring is not far off.
-It is the season when the world is renewed, we shake off the gloom of winter and head out to enjoy the gardens at Cliveden, listen out for a cuckoo, or poking around a charming National Trust country house or heading off searching for bluebells to the woods.
+It is the season when the world is renewed and we shake off the winter gloom and head out to enjoy the gardens at Cliveden, listen out for a cuckoo, go poking about a charming National Trust country house or head off in search of bluebells.

 Here are my favourite places to explore in Spring.

 Seen mostly from commuter trains, I expect Berkhamsted castle is one of those landmarks that is just no longer noticed.
 Now a scheduled ancient monument, the castle had a lucky escape – not from French siege engines, but from those bringing a new prosperity to the Chilterns countryside.

 “The Rose Garden at Cliveden was described by designer Sir Geoffrey Jellicoe as a vegetable form, like a cabbage, with each bed intended to envelop the visitor and draw them deeper into the garden,” explained Cliveden head gardener Andrew Mudge.

 Appreciate the quiet streets of Aylesbury in spring, yes, they do exist!

 A day to discover what lies beneath turned into an altogether unexpected musical encounter as I headed out to spend a spring morning discovering the archeology that litters the floor of an ancient Chilterns woodland at Pigotts Wood.